C++ for Quants

 And you pass your interview to calculate the moving average in C++ in the most performant way.

-4. Common STL Container Member Functions & Tips Learned
+4. Common STL Container Member Functions & Tips (with Vector vs Deque)

-container.begin()Returns iterator to the first elementUse in loops and STL algorithms like accumulate or sort
+container.begin()Iterator to first elementUsed in range-based loops and STL algorithms ([begin, end))

 @2025 - All Right Reserved.